onury/ocli/README.md

 CLI tools for most used operations and development workflows.

 - `@ocli/core` is the only required (core) package that provides the basic functionality for everyday-use command line operations.
-- Install other sub-packages indicated below if you need the command/functionality.
+- Install other (peer) packages indicated below if you need the command/functionality.
 - Commands that support batch/task operations (with globs), are marked with (*).

 ### Commands